Evolutionary game theory using agent-based methods: Agent-based methods

 {\bf Stochastic conditional strategies that are stable in the SSWM regime may be unstable in the WSSM regime.} In Fig.~\ref{fig:mut-robust} we show the result of agent-based simulations where the population is initialized with three different resident ZD strategies, and allowed to evolve at a mutation rate of 1\% per locus, and a population size of 1,024 agents in a well-mixed setting, as in~\citep{Iliopoulosetal2010}.
 We repeat the experiment 200 times, and plot the average of the four probabilities defining the strategy along the evolutionary line of descent (LOD, see Box 3).
 The LOD recapitulates the evolutionary history of the particular experiment: it is obtained by identifying the most common strategy at the end of the run, and then identifying the chain of strategies that led to it backwards, mutation by mutation all the way to the ancestor.
 In this way, an unbroken line of mutated genotypes leads from the starting strategy to the most recent common ancestor (MRCA) in the population.
 (Because every population has multiple lines, each beginning with a different existing genotype in the population, we show as the last genotype in the line the unique MRCA, or a genotype close to it.)
 The LOD of each particular run is fairly jagged, but the mean LOD averaged over many runs paints a fairly detailed picture of adaptation.
-We find that each of the three ZD ancestors is ultimately replaced by a robust memory-one strategy that is not a ZD strategy.
-In Fig~\ref{fig:mut-robust}a, the ancestor is the generous ZD strategy \zdr\ that according to mathematics~\citep{StewartPlotkin2013} cannot be invaded by any other memory-one strategy (except neutrally).
-However, it is clearly replaced almost immediately, and in particular the not-very-generous probability to cooperate after DD plays ($p_4=0.1$) moves away from this value towards a much more forgiving value.
-The strategy that is ultimately selected is a robust cooperating strategy that we term ``General Cooperator" (GC).
-It lies in the vicinity of the strategy $\vec P_{\rm GC}=(1.0, 0.36\pm0.02, 0.42\pm0.01, 0.64\pm0.01)$, but its exact position is uncertain\footnote{Note that the mutual cooperation probability remains at $p_{CC}=1$ and does not drift.
-In the following, we refer to the GC strategy with the donation game payoff matrix as ${\rm GC}_d$.} because the strategy trajectory, under the influence of mutations, moves around the fixed point (the probabilities quoted were obtained using generations $1\times 10^6$ to $1.95\times 10^6$ of the LOD, averaged over 200 replicate runs, showing 95\% confidence intervals).
-While these mean probabilities reflect averages over a probability distribution taken from the 200 replicates, the distribution is fairly narrow and uni-modal, unlike in simulations with much lower population sizes ($N=100$ and lower) where the population breaks apart into mixtures of cooperators and defectors due to the vicinity to the critical point\footnote{As discussed earlier, decreasing population size leads to fewer game iterations, which favors defection.}.
-Note also that the probabilities defining this particular GC strategy are not the same as the one obtained at the same mutation rate earlier~\citep{Iliopoulosetal2010,AdamiHintze2013}, because the payoff matrix for \zdr\ is from the donation game rather than the standard (R,S,T,P)=(3,0,5,1).
-Note that GC cannot invade \zdr, and loses a direct matchup.
-The resident strategy \zdr\ is outcompeted because it loses (on average) in a direct competition against its own mutants, which in turn are themselves unstable as we will show below.
-We tested explicitly that \zdr\ only becomes stable for mutation rates smaller than $1/N^2$.
+We find that each of the three ZD ancestors is ultimately replaced by a robust memory-one strategy that is not a ZD strategy, something that should not be possible according the mutational robustness definition described above.
+What is the nature of these winning strategies?